Answered By: Timothy Grasso

 Our main campus library has many spaces that students enjoy studying in:

 On the first floor, there are three main spaces to study in.
-The Weyerhaeuser Reading Room has desks with desk lamps, along with couches and booths in the adjoining room.
+The Weyerhaeuser Reading Room houses our reference collection and has desks with desk lamps, along with couches and booths in the adjoining room.
 The De Pree Reading Room has a mixture of desk study spaces and also soft sofa seats.
-Since this is our reference room, this is one of the quietest and most studious areas of the library.
+It is typically one of the quietest and most studious areas of the library.
 The Peggy Helmerich Learning Commons (lobby) has high chairs, tables, and new sofas with electric outlets for laptop use.
 This area is often used as a social space or a study space (or both!)
 Students are allowed to have food and drinks in this space.

 On the second floor, the east side of the building has a mixture of communal study desks, individual study carrels, and soft sofa seats.
 Many of them are next to floor to ceiling windows which makes the space light, airy, and bright.